-Describe what measures have been taken to maintain or improve the level of service for the appropriate fire district and CalFire.
+• Describe what measures have been taken to maintain or improve the level of service for the appropriate fire district and CalFire.

 Maintaining the land surrounding the cultivation area can help reduce the fuel load for fires.
 The driveway is being improved up to County standards.
+Addition of the Water tanks will be available for fire suppression.